1912 Bolton by-election: Result

 There was an unexpectedly heavy turnout of about 90%.
 The result of the poll was declared shortly after ten o'clock.

 Despite the slight decrease in Liberal vote and majority, the local Liberals seemed genuinely pleased at retaining a four figure majority.
 Taylor put his victory down to "the unalterable determination of the working people of Lancashire to have nothing to do with Tariff Reform", which he predicted would raise the price of food and "bring starvation again into [working class] homes".
 After the poll, The Times tried to undermine the Liberal victory and explain away the Unionist defeat by stating; “It is probable that this (Trades Council) manifesto had the effect of turning the full tide of the labour vote in favour of the Liberal candidate.
 And the labour vote decided the election.”
 Even the defeated Brooks agreed that the labour vote went solidly to the Liberals because of their “distorted” version of Tariff Reform.

 Aftermath

-Two months later the Unionist decided to drop their tariff reform policies.
+Two months later the Unionists decided to drop their tariff reform policies.
 Taylor sat as MP until resigning shortly before his death in 1916.
 The Liberals won the 1916 Bolton by-election.
 Brooks did not stand for parliament again.